 2. Income – Closely related to age, your disposable income plays a role (income available after paying for living expenses).
 If you’re young and invincible and on a high deductible health plan, you likely don’t have many obligations outside of rent, food, entertainment, and repaying your student loans.
 You might make less but still have more disposable income than someone a bit older who is married with kids.
 With no dependents, you can have a higher risk tolerance and invest more aggressively instead of paying down student loans.
 However, as an alternative to paying off student loans, you may also face the decision of whether you should pay off student loans or mortgage.

 3. Time Horizon – The amount of time you have to invest or repay your loans affects your risk tolerance.
 When you’re young and can afford to hold riskier assets, you have a greater potential payoff through investing rather than reducing debt.
 Also, federal student loans accrue interest, they don’t compound.
 That gives an advantage to investing again.
 There are also options other than repaying the entire balance.
 For example, some student loans qualify for the Public Service Loan Forgiveness program (PSLF), discussed below.
-You can also lower the cost burden by seeing how student loan refinancing works.
+You can also lower the cost burden by refinancing student loans.

 4. Debt Amount – If the debt is very large relative to your income and feels cumbersome, you might prefer to pay off your debt sooner.
-In the case where PSLF isn’t an option you should probably put more money toward repaying the loans to suit your risk tolerance.
+In the case where PSLF or other loan forgiveness isn’t an option you should probably put more money toward repaying the loans to suit your risk tolerance.

 Now that you know about risk tolerance factors, let’s explore options for dealing with the debt.